Learning complexity gradually in quantum machine learning models: Results

 \begin{proposition}[Mitigation of barren plateaus] Let $\{\ket{\psi_i} \in \calH\}$ be a collection of quantum state vectors.
 Let $f_{\vvartheta}: \mathcal{H} \rightarrow \mathcal{Y}$ be a parameterized quantum model with parameters $\vvartheta \in \Theta$ and $\calY \subseteq \bbR$ the label space.
 Consider a loss function $\ell(\vvartheta; (\ket{\psi}, y))$ associated with data points $\{(\ket{\psi_i}, y_i) \in \mathcal{H} \times \mathcal{Y}\}$.
 Suppose there exists a scoring function $s:\calH \to [0,1]$ such that the expected squared norm of the gradient

 is a non-increasing function of $s$.
-Then, this learning setup defined by $s$ increases the expected squared gradient magnitude during early training epochs compared to standard training (random data order). \end{proposition}
+Then, this learning setup defined by $s$ increases the expected squared gradient magnitude during early training epochs compared to standard training (uniform access to the entire dataset). \end{proposition}

 The proof is given in Appendix~\ref{app:prop_1}.
 By prioritizing data points with lower scores---corresponding to higher expected squared gradient norms---we mitigate the effects of barren plateaus during the initial stages of training.
 We later give an explicit example of a physically-inspired scoring function $s$ such that Proposition~\ref{prop:barren_plateaus} holds.
-Next, we show that this learning setup could also improve the convergence of the model.